Reactions may either have partial kinetic information given by

 The atomic expressions are the references above.
 There are

-applications of buildin arithmetic functions mult
+applications of buildin arithmetic functions mult,

-, etc.
+power, etc.

 The buildin functions are named as usual